-Mental illness can also have negative impacts on an individual’s physical health.
-People experiencing a mental illness such as depression are at more than double the risk of death than the general population, and higher rates of physical health problems such as heart disease, asthma, hypertension, cancer and stroke.15-17
+It can have negative impacts on a person’s physical health.
+People experiencing a mental illness such as depression have double the risk of early death than the general population, and higher rates of physical health problems such as heart disease, asthma, hypertension, cancer, and stroke.15-17

-The negative impacts of mental ill-health on each individual adds up - researchers estimate that depression alone costs Australia more than $12.8 billion in healthcare costs and lost productivity per year.19
+The negative impacts of mental illness add up – researchers estimate depression alone costs Australia more than $12.8 billion in healthcare costs and lost productivity per year.19

 Treatment for mental disorders:

-Current treatment options for mental health conditions vary depending on the type and severity of the illness and may include medication such as antidepressants and psychological treatment such as cognitive behavioural therapy.
+Current treatment options for mental health conditions vary depending on the illness and may include medication such as antidepressants and psychological treatment such as cognitive behavioural therapy.

-Since existing treatments aren’t equally effective for everyone, research into alternative treatment strategies is ongoing and includes the expansion into cannabinoid medicines.
+Since treatments aren’t equally effective for everyone, there is ongoing research into alternative treatment strategies including cannabinoid medicines.

 Current trials of cannabidiol to treat mental disorders

-A review of multiple trials looking at the therapeutic effects of CBD concluded that while CBD is a promising treatment, larger trials are needed in order to confirm that it is an effective treatment.4
+A review of multiple trials looking at the therapeutic effects of CBD concluded that while CBD is promising, larger trials are needed to confirm its effectiveness as a treatment.4

 The results of these trials have described:

-- some improved symptoms for individuals who have schizophrenia
+- improved symptoms for individuals who have schizophrenia

 - reduced anxiety in some people with anxiety disorders

-- some reductions in craving for people with a tobacco dependence
+- reductions in craving for people with a tobacco dependence

 - improved symptoms in people experiencing withdrawal from cannabis.4, 5

-Currently, there are a lack of studies in humans assessing the effectiveness of CBD for depression and bipolar disorder.4
+Currently, there is a lack of studies in humans assessing the effectiveness of CBD for depression and bipolar disorder.4